callifornia/SombraShop/README.md

 service - contain all available operation in this web app

-dao - include methods to work with data base
+dao - include methods to work with data base.
+If you wanna download and run this app on your pc you just need change dbconfig.properties in src.main.resources